aiforged/docs/docs/custom-service-code/basemodule/parameters-related-methods.md

 * To retrieve a service-level configuration setting for downstream logic.

-Tip:
+!!! tip

-* Settings are also parameter definitions; handle them similarly to fields (null-checks and ID reuse).
+    Settings are also parameter definitions; handle them similarly to fields (null-checks and ID reuse).

 ***